Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Surveys and Data

 The NASA \emph{Wide-Field Survey Telescope Explorer} ({\it WISE}) is a space-based 0.4m infrared telescope that surveys the entire sky in four infrared bands, named $W1$ to $W4$ with wavelengths of 3.4, 4.6, 12 and 22 $\mu$m respectively.
 We use sources detected specifically in the $W1$-band -- the most sensitive of the {\it WISE} passbands -- from the CatWISE2020 catalogue \citep{CatWISE2020}, a compilation of almost 2 billion sources collected by the instrument from its first operation in January 2010 up to December 2018.

-The addition of the {\it WISE} data is useful for assuring robust galaxy detections by requiring each {\it WISE} source to match to a nearby $J$-band detection from VISTA, and creates the opportunity to use $J-W1$ colours to infer photometric redshift estimates and additional metrics to test if cluster detections are real objects (see \autoref{sec:false_pos}). \autoref{fig:depths} shows the predicted evolution of an $L^\star$ galaxy's\footnote{L* is a characteristic luminosity scale present in the \citet{SCHECHTER} luminosity function, typically representing the value below which the number density grows exponentially.} $J-W1$ colour using the EzGal modelling tool \citep{ezgal} \footnote{\href{http://www.baryons.org/ezgal/}{http://www.baryons.org/ezgal/}}.
+The addition of the {\it WISE} data is useful for assuring robust galaxy detections by requiring each {\it WISE} source to match to a nearby $J$-band detection from VISTA, and to ensure the galaxies have infrared colours consistent with old stellar populations out to $z\simeq1$. \autoref{fig:depths} shows the predicted evolution of an $L^\star$ galaxy's\footnote{L* is a characteristic luminosity scale present in the \citet{SCHECHTER} luminosity function, typically representing the value below which the number density grows exponentially.} $J-W1$ colour using the EzGal modelling tool \citep{ezgal} \footnote{\href{http://www.baryons.org/ezgal/}{http://www.baryons.org/ezgal/}}.
 This shows that with the magnitude limits of each survey, detecting cluster galaxies down to at least $L^\star$ is attainable out to $z\simeq1$.
 When modelling the galaxy evolution, we assume a Bruzual \& Charlot model \citep{BC03}, with a single delta burst of star formation at $z=3$ that follows a Chabrier initial mass function \citep{chabrierIMF} and contains stars of solar metallicity.
 We also normalise the luminosity of an $L^{\star}$ galaxy to the \citet{Lin04} cluster sample, which has $K_{\rm S}^\star=15.5$ at $z=0.25$. $W1$ was chosen for this purpose over $K$-band, as $W1$ has full coverage in both hemispheres, and $K$-band in current surveys is not sensitive enough to reach $z=1$.

 One important consideration when utilising {\it WISE} data is the large PSF ($W1$-band $\rm FWHM\simeq6\,\rm arcsec$) compared to the VISTA data ($J$-band $\rm FWHM\simeq1\,\rm arcsec$).
 This means that in dense cluster cores, there is a possibility that multiple galaxies detected by VISTA are blended into a single {\it WISE} detection.
 To take account of this, when matching sources between the two catalogues, the number of VISTA sources within one PSF half-width of a {\it WISE} detection is counted and used to weight the contribution of that detection to the galaxy map.
 The existence of blended sources in dense cluster cores also make it difficult to determine accurate colours for these central galaxies and their neighbours.
 For example, within our sample of known strong lensing clusters described in \autoref{sec:real_test}, approximately 10 per cent of {\it WISE} galaxies within 1 arcminute of their respective cluster centre have multiple matches in the J-band.
 However, as we do not make any explicit cuts based on the colours this does not directly affect the density maps, but does have a visible effect on colour-magnitude diagrams we produce during testing in \autoref{sec:false_pos}.